airnote/airnote.github.io/pages/whatisairnote.md

 ### 100% pure Java component

   - No JNI used

+### Alternate WebView for Android developers

+  - No need inter-process communication.
+It is a just Java library!
-  - Easy & synchronous DOM manipulation
+  - Enable synchronous DOM manipulation & tag customizing.

 ### Lightweight & Portable